 Yesterday we considered the importance of rejoicing in the future we have ahead of us as Christians.
 That is the first of the three things Paul urges us to do in this verse.
 Next—and what I wish to speak about today—is the second item, the matter of being patient in affliction.

 This is an easy thing to say but, at times, very difficult to accomplish.
-Elsewhere Paul tells us how we gain patience in this world when he says, Romans 5:3 (NIV) “Not only so, but we also glory in our sufferings, because we know that suffering produces perseverance;”
+Elsewhere Paul tells us how we gain patience in this world when he says in Romans 5:3 (NIV) "Not only so, but we also glory in our sufferings, because we know that suffering produces perseverance;"

 But, wait a minute Paul.
 Did you write, "...glory in our sufferings..."?
 "Yes", Paul says, "I did write...glory in our sufferings...".

 You cannot suggest that Paul was mentally imbalanced the way people are who like to experience pain.
 Masochists are people who find pleasure in personal pain or abuse.

 We all recognize that it is a sad way of looking at life to think that pain is pleasurable.
 God did not create the world in order to have humanity delight in suffering.
 This is one of the struggles we have in saying God is good, but suffering is clearly a part of His fallen creation.

 In other devotionals we have looked at the problem of how suffering entered a perfect creation.
 We have also considered the way that God has put a plan in place to restore His creation to perfection, and how we may participate in that beautiful world to come.